mohanson/pxsol/doc/content/tx_system_program.md

 - All numbers are encoded in little-endian order.
 - Enumerations have an index value treated as a u32.
 During encoding, the index is encoded first, followed by its associated value.

 Below is an analysis of the first three main instructions in the System Program.
-The remaining instructions are left for you to explore on your own after this section—I'm confident you'll be able to do so.
+The remaining instructions are left for you to explore on your own after this section, I'm confident you'll be able to do so.
 Keep it up!

 ## Create Account